rcardin/rcardin.github.io/_posts/2016-02-07-actorbase-or-the-persistence-chaos.markdown

 Do you like the idea?
 Have you some questions or suggestions?
 Does someone out there want to present us a logo?
 Let me know in the comments.
 Cheers!

+### Add-ons
+I am developing my own version of the above specification.
+The work is slowly proceeding in some way.
+You can find the repository on my [GitHub](https://github.com/rcardin/actorbase).

 ## References
 - [Chapter 14: Concurrent and Distributed Programming.
 Concepts in Programming Languages, John C. Mitchell, 2002, Cambridge University Press](http://www.amazon.com/Concepts-Programming-Languages-John-Mitchell/dp/0521780985)